How to Make Bespoke Shoes From Home [with me]

-If you have wider feet you need to enlarge you shoe last.
+If you have wider feet you need to enlarge your shoe last.

-When you wet veg tanned leather it become very soft.
-So it is very easy to cut, and to attach it on the curved places of the shoe last, to skive and achieve desirable shape and form.
+When you wet veg tanned leather it becomes very soft.
+So it is very easy to cut and to attach it on the curved places of the shoe last, to skive and achieve desired shape and form.

 2. It becomes solid when it’s dry

-For toe puffs and stiffeners that will keep the shape of your shoes and protect you feet, there are few materials to use: chemical non woven sheets, activated with solvent( you already learn it in my courses), synthetic heat activated stiffeners and veg tanned leather stiffeners.
+For toe puffs and stiffeners that will keep the shape of your shoes and protect your feet, there are few materials to use: chemical non-woven sheets, activated with solvent( you already learn it in my courses), synthetic heat-activated stiffeners and veg-tanned leather stiffeners.

-Fist two materials are cheap, but the quality of these toe puffs and stiffeners are far away from veg tanned leather toe puffs and stiffeners that has long history of use in shoemaking.
+The first two materials are cheap, but the quality of these toe puffs and stiffeners are far away from veg tanned leather toe puffs and stiffeners that have a long history of use in shoemaking.

 When you will work with leather toe puffs and stiffeners you need only to wet them in water to make them stretch in any direction.

 Leather tanned stiffeners after drying become solid, but flexible.
 When you learn the right approach to work with leather stiffeners you will create a solid surface only where it is needed( in the tip of the toes), but soft and flexible in the joints (bones area).